 Skaftafell National Park is located in the south of Iceland, next to Route 1 (aka the ring road).

-If driving is not your thing, it is best that you book your hike in Sólheimajökull Glacier.
-There are several day tours from Reykjavík that include transportation to and from the glacier.
-Most hikes in Vatnajökull do not include transportation
+If driving is not your thing, it is best that you book you hike in Sólheimajökull Glacier.
+There are several day tours from Reykjavik that include transportation to and from the glacier.
+Most hikes in Vatnajökull do not include transportation.

-We chose to do our activity with Icelandic Mountain Guides but they canceled our reservation with no explanation 1 week in advance.
-We had to rebook it with Artic Adventures last minute.
+We chose to do our activity with Icelandic Mountain Guides, but they canceled our reservation with no explanation 1 week in advance.
+We had to rebook it with Arctic Adventures last minute.

 The following equipment is included when booking your activity: